Who does inSTIL?

 When does inSTIL start?

 There will be a number of inSTIL introductory days which will run in September and October (you need attend only one).
-Dates of these day-long sessions (11am till 5pm) which include a lunch are as follows:
+Dates of these sessions will be posted here very soon.

-If you will be teaching in the 2014 - 2015 academic year, you should aim to attend one of the above introductory days, as this will greatly simplify completing inSTIL for you.
-The other programme sessions will run over the Autumn and Spring terms (typically you will need to attend at least 10 hours of workshops).
+If you will be teaching in the 2015 - 2016 academic year, you should aim to attend one of the above introductory days, as this will greatly simplify completing inSTIL for you.
+The other programme sessions will run over the Autumn and Spring terms (typically you will need to attend a minimum of 10 hours of workshops).

 Further information, and enrolling on inSTIL